david-fraley/MassVaccinationSystem/sandbox/README.md

         openssl req -newkey rsa:2048 -nodes -keyout sandbox.key -x509 -days 365 -out sandbox.crt

-3. Navigate to MassVaccinationSystem directory with the docker-compose.yml file and run:
+3. Navigate to MassVaccinationSystem sandbox directory with the docker-compose.yml file and run:

+        cd <MassVaccinationSystem>/sandbox
         docker-compose -p massvaxx up

     Or, if you want the services to run in the background, use: